GLOBAL MARKETS-Stocks tumble, safe-haven assets rally on downbeat Fed outlook

 NEW YORK, June 11 (Reuters) - Global equity markets fell sharply on Thursday in their worst sell-off since markets crashed in March, while safe-haven assets rose after the Federal Reserve’s sobering outlook cast doubt on hopes for a V-shaped recovery from the coronavirus pandemic.

-A broad rout slammed Wall Street, a 10-day winning streak in Asia came to a halt and major European bourses fell about 4%, ending a recent rally that had recouped much of the market’s deep losses and even drove the Nasdaq to record highs this week.
+A broad rout slammed Wall Street, snuffed a 10-day winning streak in Asia and plunged major European bourses about 4%, to halt a recent rally that had recouped much of the market’s deep losses and even drove the Nasdaq to record highs this week.

-U.S. Treasury and euro zone government bonds rallied after the Fed signaled it plans years of extraordinary support to counter the economic fallout from a still spreading pandemic.
+U.S. Treasury and euro zone government bonds rallied after the Fed on Wednesday signaled it plans years of extraordinary support to counter the economic fallout from a pandemic that is still spreading and still has no cure or vaccine.

 U.S. gold futures settled more than 1% higher and the dollar, yen and Swiss franc all benefited from safe-haven flows as Wall Street slumped.

-The number of Americans seeking jobless benefits fell last week, but millions laid off due to COVID-19 continue to receive unemployment checks, suggesting the U.S. labor market could take years to heal even as hiring resumes.
+The number of Americans seeking jobless benefits fell last week, but millions laid off due to the pandemic continue to receive unemployment checks, suggesting the U.S. labor market could take years to heal even as hiring resumes.

 “Suddenly the question is, ‘Well, why are they going to be so accommodative if the recovery is going so well?’” she said.